Is it Cruel or is it Kind? The Airline Enforcing a Two Seat Policy for Obese Pax

 The airline continues to stress that extra seats cannot be purchased for the sole purpose of keeping an adjoining seat empty.

-Make sure to share your thoughts below.
+Make sure to share your thoughts below of join the conversation on our facebook post.

 Comments